 As mentioned before southern hospitality is something many people take very seriously.
 And it is certainly not lacking at this establishment.
 Not only are you greeted by a friendly host, but each server was also more than happy to bring out more food (as if we needed it.)
 They also were happy to tell you about each dish.
 One thing I thought interesting, is that you are required to clear your plate upon leaving.
 Again this harkens back to family-style dining and cleaning up as if you were sitting around Thanksgiving dinner.
 That being said, it also teaches or reinforces proper manners for your children!

 8. Portion Sizes

-Since this is family style, it’s also all you can eat.
+Since this is family-style, it’s also all you can eat.
 If you have hungry teenagers like I do, this is a dining out dream come true for them.
-Not only did they get their fill, they enjoyed every bite.
+Not only did they get their fill, but they also enjoyed every bite.

 You would think with all that food who would have time for dessert?
 However, your meal does include two choices of dessert.
 I imagine this also changes seasonally.
 Our offerings included banana pudding or a lovely Irish sponge cake.
 Banana pudding is another popular southern delicacy.
 It appeared on many menus that week!

 photo courtesy of Mrs. Wilkes

 If you did not get enough of Mrs. Wilkes’ Dining Room, consider picking up a cookbook or other trinkets in the store.
 They sell locally made jam honey as well as postcards and other Savannah related souvenirs.

 Mrs. Wilkes Dining Room was originally part of Mrs. Wilkes’ Boarding House.
 While not operated as a boarding house today, you can rent through a home rental site, one of the three up apartments located just above the dining room.
 Imagine the delicious smells wafting up through the afternoon.
 Because Mrs. Wilkes’ dining room is only open for lunch this does not cause a noise problem in the evening.